Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Review the tiles display, it is making it impossible to play knockback animations on far knockback effects

 * What if: turn infinite loops in souls (2x2 axioms) into the harmony mechanic
+* Return soul absorption as spinning circles of tiny caste icons on tiles

 **Save and Load**